auth0/docs/articles/protocols/saml/saml-apps/github-server.md

 ---
-title: GitHub Enterprise Server SAML Configuration
+title: Configure Auth0 as Identity Provider for GitHub Enterprise Server
-description: GitHub Enterprise Server SAML Configuration
+description: This page explains how to configure Auth0 to be the SAML Identity Provider for a GitHub Enterprise Server private instance.
 topics:
     - saml
     - identity-providers